lauraclay/coder-html-css-lessons/Lesson-1/lesson-plan-1.md

-#Lesson 1 - Websites & Webservers
+#Lesson 1: Websites & Webservers

 ##Introduction

-Google Coder allows students to create simple, fun and subtly educational web content that can all be made with Coder and Raspberry Pi.
-It’s free software that turns a Raspberry Pi into a simple, tiny, personal web server and web-based development environment; just what you need for crafting HTML, CSS and Javascript while you’re learning to code.
+Google Coder allows students to create simple, fun, and subtly educational web content that can all be made with Coder and Raspberry Pi.
+It’s free software that turns a Raspberry Pi into a simple, tiny, personal web server and web-based development environment; just what you need for crafting HTML, CSS, and Javascript while you’re learning to code.

 Hopefully you’ve already downloaded and installed Coder for Raspberry Pi from the offical Google Coder website.
 If you haven’t (or aren’t sure what Coder is) you can read about it here: http://goo.gl/coder.

-## Learning Objectives
+## Learning objectives

 - Know how websites are accessed on the World Wide Web
 - Understand the basic functions of a webserver
 - Be able to set up and use a Raspberry Pi as a webserver with Google Coder

-## Learning Outcomes
+## Learning outcomes

 ###All students are able to:

-- Know how to plug the components of a Raspberry Pi together
+- Know how to plug the components of a Raspberry Pi together.
-- Access their Coder webserver, and the pages preinstalled on it, with a web browser
+- Access their Coder webserver, and the pages preinstalled on it, with a web browser.
-- Explain how websites are accessed on the World Wide Web
+- Explain how websites are accessed on the World Wide Web.

 ###Most students are able to: